w3c/i18n-discuss/notes/chinese-client-server.md

 Because of the continuous expansion of Unicode Chinese characters, many old systems won't have glyphs for some recently encoded Chinese characters.
 These characters are often displayed as `U+FFFD REPLACEMENT CHARACTER`, `U+2612 BALLOT BOX WITH X`, or blank, resulting in the user not being able to identify the specific content.

-Firefox on Linux renders the code point in order to avoid mapping a glyph to thousands or tens of thousands of different Chinese characters, because it can not be recognised by the user normally.
+For Firefox under Linux, the glyph that is displayed identifies the code point value in order to avoid mapping a glyph to thousands or tens of thousands of different Chinese characters, because it can not be recognised by the user normally.

 #### UI optimisation